 Freezing cauliflower rice

-If you freeze your cauliflower rice, you can thaw it in the refrigerator.
-It takes a few hours.
-You can also cook cauliflower rice from frozen.
+If you're in a rush, you can also cook cauliflower rice from frozen.
 It will only take an extra minute to cook.

 Other low carb cauliflower recipes

 Cauliflower is a great low carb substitute for rice, pasta and other starchy foods.
 With its extra dose of protein and fiber, it’s a nutritional option as well.
 Try a few of these cauliflower recipes in addition to cauliflower fried rice:

 - Grab some glass meal prep bowls if you plan on turning this recipe into your weekly lunches.

 - Use these Ziploc bag holders if you're assembling this recipe then freezing it to cook later

 - Freeze this recipe once it's been cooked in glass microwave-safe bowls up to 3 months

 - Buy coconut aminos if you plan on making this dish Whole 30 friendly